-I ran a cross-country race sponsored by the US Track and Field Association a few weeks back.
+I ran a cross-country race sponsored by the US Track and Field Association.
 The weather was wet and drizzly and much of the course was a muddy mess from the rains of the past several days.
 Like all runners my feet were slipping and sliding.
-I was taking short steps and spreading my feet apart to avoid going down.
+I was taking short steps and working hard to avoid going down.
 At the halfway point I realized how hard I was breathing and just how much I was laboring.

 Of course, as I write these words I’m aware that I’m talking about much more than running a race on a Saturday morning.
 We all face the prospect (or opportunity) to do hard things, not just physically but mentally, emotionally, and socially.
 It may be hard to learn a skill necessary to improve your work prospects.
 Maybe it’s hard to have a needed conversation with your boss or a co-worker, or to meet the emotional needs and demands of young children.
 It may be hard to make a phone call or fulfill a particular task or assignment.
 And so on.
 And what may be hard for one may not be hard for another.
 There is really little use in comparing in the game of life.